Code Guidelines

 Local linting and formatting

-• Python
+• Apply Python formatting: make format.

 • TypeScript

-• Lint: run npm run lint from the project root to check the frontend code.
+• Lint: npm run lint

-• Format: run npm run format to apply Prettier on the frontend code.
+• Format: npm run format (Prettier)